Health Sciences (Master's program)

 - Applicants planning to study in the field of Kinesiology will be expected to have an honours undergraduate degree in Kinesiology, or a related field.

-- Please make reference to a potential supervisor in your application for admission.
+- Students applying to the MHSc Thesis stream must make reference to a potential supervisor in their application for admission.

 Required test scores for English language proficiency: